fardog/prints-ng/README.md

 ## Generating Models

-Models are generated in either STEP or STL format, determined from the file extension you pass to `--out`.
+Models are generated in 3MF, STEP, or STL format, using 3MF by default.
 The `model_name` refers to a module in the `prints/models` directory.

 It's expected to run the project with [uv][] for now.